-Monitoring and measuring are key components of contemporary best practice.
+Measuring and monitoring are key components of contemporary best practice.
 Below is a list of national measures that inform this step and can be used to monitor and measure cancer care.

-- Faster Cancer Treatment
+- Faster Cancer Treatment (FCT)

 Early detection through primary care that identifies a high suspicion of cancer and requires an urgent referral to specialist will be seen within 2 weeks.
 The following FCT business rules will apply: